rehierl/node-tree-outliner/3-basic-design/3-6-0-design-7.md

   the sectioning node is being entered.
 Despite that, such an association would also be in conflict with the context of the sectioning node.
-* No sectioning node can be associated with a presequent section that counts as being closed by the time the sectioning node is being entered.
+* No sectioning node can be associated with a presequent section that is already closed when the sectioning node is being entered.
 This would otherwise be in conflict with the closed state of a section.

 Consequently, a sectioning node can only be associated with the section it declares and/or with all remaining open presequent sections.
 Because of that,